 - More advice on the French DELF A2 oral exam

 - How to prepare for the DELF exam?

 - What you need to know about DELF in France (including where to take your exams)

 - The DELF Exam is a great way to certify your French language skills!

 DELF examinations are offered around the world by education centers, universities, and also DELF examination centers on all five continents.
 DELF exams were designed to test for competency in French language rather than proficiency in a specific field.

 What is DELF and what does it test?

-DELF exams focus on four main areas: Reading, Writing, Listening and Speaking:
+DELF exams focus on four main areas: French reading, French writing, French listening and French speaking: